tomkeays/cname-setup/README.md

 ![Add Record](./img/bluehost-dns-03.png)

 - It takes a few minutes (up to 4 hours) for the new alias to propagate across the DNS server network.
-You can check the status of the CNAME request by typing
+You can check the status of the CNAME request by typing this in the terminal.

     dig projects.tomkeays.com +nostats +nocomments +nocmd

-in the terminal.

 ![Dig](./img/dig-cname.png)